pydanny/pydanny.github.com/posts2018/01-26-when-to-use-mongodb-with-django.rst

 Anyone who tells you that relational databases can't scale as well as MongoDB (or anything else) is selling you something.
 Or was sold on something and don't want to admit they bought the hype.

 Again, don't take my word for it, spend an hour searching for articles about scaling issues with MongoDB.
-Again, ignore the hype and read the real case studies.
+Again, ignore the marketing and read real case studies.

 The 1% Reason: Management
 =========================